Monday, July 28, 2014

 Satrangi Re — The Seven Stages of Love

-Dil Se has been on my list of movies that I had wanted to watch for the longest time.
+Dil Se has been on my list of movies I have wanted to watch for the longest time.
 I have seen it only in parts when it came on TV sometimes.
 This week, I finally got some time to watch it.
-I have seen only about an hour of the movie and I am already floored by its sheer beauty.
+I have seen only about an hour of the movie and am already floored by its sheer beauty.
 I have always believed Dil Se to be A.R.
 Rahman's finest work.
 His music is spellbinding.
-Farah Khan's terrific choreography and Santosh Sivan's spectacular cinematography are some of the best ever that I have seen in a Hindi film.
-However, this post is not on the film, but on one song from the film — Satrangi Re.
+Farah Khan's terrific choreography and Santosh Sivan's spectacular cinematography are some of the best I have seen in a Hindi film.
+However, this post is not on the film but on one song from the film—Satrangi Re.
 The music and the lyrics are thoughtful, having that characteristic Rahman vibe.
 The video is gorgeous.
-When I actually realized the depth of the song, I was amazed by the fact that how can anyone make something as beautiful and poetic like this.
-So, today, I try to deconstruct the meaning of Satrangi Re
+When I realized the depth of the song, I was amazed by how anyone can make something as beautiful and poetic as this.
+So, today, I try to deconstruct the meaning of Satrangi Re.

-The word satrangi means something that has seven colors, and it is, generally, used to describe a rainbow.
-In the song, we actually see the seven colors of the rainbow — violet, indigo, blue, green, yellow, orange, and red — popularly known by the term — VIBGYOR.
-The song is filmed on two lovers, in which a boy (Shah Rukh Khan) is singing and expressing his love for a girl (Manisha Koirala).
-He calls her satrangi and we, actually, see her in all the seven colors of the rainbow.
+The word satrangi means something that has seven colors, and it is generally used to describe a rainbow.
+In the song, we see the seven colors of the rainbow — violet, indigo, blue, green, yellow, orange, and red — popularly known by the term — VIBGYOR.
+The song is filmed on two lovers, in which a man (Shah Rukh Khan) sings and expresses his love for a woman (Manisha Koirala).
+He calls her satrangi, and we, actually, see her in all the seven colors of the rainbow.
 Not only is this a literal depiction of the colors produced by the dispersion of light by a prism, but also of an underlying symbolism alluding to the seven stages of love.
 Earlier this year, Dedh Ishqiya's trailer talked about these seven stages.
 In Arabic literature, love is supposed to have seven stages.
 The seven stages are namely hub (attraction), uns (infatuation), ishq (love), akidat (trust/reverence), ibadat (worship), junoon (madness) followed by maut (death).
-Satrangi Re, in some way or the other, whether though lyrics or the choreography, gloriously portrays these stages of love and charms us along.
+Satrangi Re, in some way or another, whether through lyrics or the choreography, gloriously portrays these stages of love and charms us along.

-The song begins and we see that both the lovers are dressed in black.
+The song begins, and we see both lovers dressed in black.
 The lyrics say,

 Koi noor hai tu, kyun door hai tu,